-Colleges have now mailed or are currently mailing financial aid letters to countless college-bound students, and these students need to make their decisions for college enrollment by the May 1st deadline (or June 1st, as many colleges have pushed back the decision deadline).
+Colleges are now mailing financial aid award letters to millions of college-bound students, and these students need to make their enrollment decisions by the May 1st deadline.
 Many students will have multiple offers, and families will need to decide which award offer is best.

-Here are a few things to watch out for when reviewing your award letter:
+Here are a few things to watch out for when reviewing your financial aid award letter:

 The Total Cost of College